weiyentan/weiyentan.github.io/_drafts/moving-my-technical-blog to-Github-Pages.markdown

 ```

 ## Gotchas
 This particular layout is unique to this website because its based on the jekyll-uno theme.
 In order for me to use a particular theme I found that the best way to do it is to clone the repository and copy that over.
-In the next post I will explain the steps that I took
+In the next post I will explain the steps that I took.